 While MIL and MOA describe units of measurement, a BDC reticle is specifically tailored to match the ballistic profile of a cartridge.
 There’s no equations or complex mathematics—a properly calibrated BDC reticle can do all that for you, providing unparalleled speed on target.

 The trick is finding the right reticle and setting it so that your ammunition, your rifle, and your scope are all in complete harmony.
 When properly set, our ACSS® reticles can range and engage targets to 1000 yards without a single calculation, but your scope’s effectiveness will all depend on getting that exact calibration.

 Using the auto-ranging stadia, we compare the 18-inch target width to our reticle.
 The width matches at 400 yards, so that's the estimated range (and point of impact, if the reticle is properly calibrated).

-Most BDC reticles will offer a table of recommended zeros, which shows the best zero distance for common bullets and velocities.
-For most setups, this table will be all you need for out-of-the-box accuracy, but you can always fine-tune your results with Strelok.
+Most BDC reticles will offer a table of recommended zeros, which shows the best zero distance for most common bullets and velocities.
+You can use this table for a good estimate, but your best result will require a tool like Strelok.

-Strelok is a ballistic calculator app available on both the Android and iPhone app stores.
+Strelok is a popular ballistic calculator app available on both the Android and iPhone app stores.
 Using Strelok, the user can input their cartridge data and reticle information before setting their zero.
-By adjusting the zero, the user can see how the bullet’s trajectory will match their reticle.
-If you're using an irregular load or barrel length, Strelok can identify a zero that matches your loadout.
+By adjusting the zero, the user can see how the bullet’s trajectory will match their reticle, allowing the user to get a very precise match.